 Limber Tail Syndrome

-Suspect “limber tail syndrome” if your whippy-tailed dog stops wagging.
+Suspect a sprained tail if your normally whippy-tailed dog stops wagging.

 One day last summer, Lucky, my normally exuberant mixed-breed dog, returned with my husband from an off-leash hike exhibiting little of her boundless energy.
 She made a beeline for her bed, so we joked that she was out of condition; she’d had knee surgery six months earlier and we assumed she hadn’t fully regained her stamina.

 But as the hours ticked by and she continued to show little interest in moving, we got concerned.
 She changed positions very gingerly and seemed to have a hard time sitting and lying down.
 Worse, we couldn’t even coax a single happy tail thump from a dog who usually wielded that appendage with abandon.
 She looked at us with sad eyes and drooping ears, telegraphing that something wasn’t right.

 I started worrying about all the possible things that could have happened.
 Did she eat something foul on the trail?
 Had she re-injured her knee?
 She was eating and drinking, and her temperature was normal, but clearly this was not a healthy animal.
 An emergency examination was in order.

 Our veterinarian examined her from stem to stern, and it was in that latter area she spotted the problem.
 “I think she has a sprained tail,” she opined.
 “It should heal on its own within a week, but if she seems really tender, you can give her an anti-inflammatory.”

 Sure enough, within four days Lucky’s drooping and strangely silent tail regained both its loft and its wag.
 Still, I was surprised that in the years I’ve written about dogs I’d never heard of a sprained tail.
 It turns out that the malady is well known among trainers and handlers of certain dog breeds, and while “sprain” is something of a misnomer, the affliction has a formal name: limber tail syndrome.